MahmoudSherif/study-partner-mobile/PRD.md

-# StudyPartner Mobile Web App
+# MotivaMate Mobile Web App

 A mobile-first study companion application that helps students organize their learning, track progress, and stay motivated through gamification and social features.